Kim Kardashian pushes wild moon landing conspiracy theory

 Kardashian’s theory — which has been repeatedly disproven — is that Apollo 11 astronauts, including the late Neil Armstrong and Buzz Aldrin, 95, never really went to the Moon: they blasted off into orbit and waited up there while the world watched scenes that were actually filmed in a studio, before coming back down to be falsely hailed as heroes.

-Her opinion of the historical event was brought up while speaking to her co-star, Sarah Paulson, on the set of the legal drama All’s Fair, set to premiere on Hulu next week.
+The influencer’s opinion of the historical event was brought up while speaking to co-star, Sarah Paulson, on the set of the legal drama All’s Fair, set to premiere on Hulu next week.

 “I’m sending you, so far, a million articles with both Buzz Aldrin and the other one,” Kardashian said, appearing to refer to Armstrong while trying to convince Paulson of the theory.